viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/6_structure_representation.md

 ***Requirements***

-The `dc.xml` of the representation level follows the same requirements regarding metadata elements of the `dc.xml` file discussed in the [/descriptive section](5_structure_package.html#descriptive-directory) of the package level.
+The `descriptive.xml` of the representation level follows the same requirements regarding metadata elements of the `descriptive.xml` file discussed in the [/descriptive section](/docs/instroom/sip_specification/sip_structure/5_structure_package#descriptive-directory) of the package level.
 Additional requirements are discussed below:

-- The `dc.xml` file MUST embed the descriptive metadata about the representation in a `<premis:object/>` element.
+- The `descriptive.xml` file MUST embed the descriptive metadata about the representation in a `<premis:object/>` element.

 ### /preservation (directory)